The Festival takes place on closed sections of the following streets in in downtown Fremont: Paseo Padre Pkwy, Walnut Ave and Liberty Street.

 We’re there for you, come see us!
-If you have any questions or concerns the day of the Festival, we will have an information booth set up.
+If you have any questions or concerns the day of the Festival, we will have an information booth set up at the base of the Festival Tower located at the intersection of Walnut Ave and Paseo Padre Parkway.
 Stop by and ask away or even just come say hi!

 Absolutely.
 We strive to make sure that everyone can enjoy the Fremont Festival of the Arts.
-We offer ADA Accessible porta potties at each restroom location, we go to extra measures to ensure that as many sidewalk ramps as possible are open and not blocked by tents or vendors, we welcome service dogs, and we offer ADA Accessible parking in the City Hall Parking Lot (3300 Capitol Ave) as well as the Social Security Office Parking Lot (3100 Mowry Ave).
+We offer ADA Accessible porta potties at each restroom location, we go to extra measures to ensure that as many sidewalk ramps as possible are open and not blocked by tents or vendors, we welcome service dogs, and we offer ADA Accessible parking in the City Hall Parking Lot (3300 Capitol Ave).
+You can access the lot via Hastings Street.